boldprediction/prototype/README.md

 # Introduction
 This is a project of the old prototype of boldpredictions' website.
-Actually, this project aims to provide a quick and clean setup for developers so they can set up their development environment easily.
+Actually, this project aims to provide a quick and clean setup for developers so they can set up their local development environment easily.
 Note. we only support MacOS currently.

 # Dependencies
 Most of python library dependencies will be automatically installed.
 But before that, you have to make sure you have installed the following items: